Higher Koszul duality and $n$-affineness: Categorified Koszul duality via coaffine stacks

 \begin{proof} Using \cite[Remark $3.4.2$]{dagx}, we know that $\LMod^{\operatorname{sm}}_{A}$ is the thick sub-category spanned by $\Bbbk$ inside $\LMod_{A}$ -- i.e., it is the smallest stable category sitting inside $\LMod_{A}$ containing $\Bbbk$ and closed under retracts.
 In particular, the Koszul duality functor for modules restricts to an equivalence between $\LMod^{\operatorname{sm}}_{A}$ and $\Perf^{\op}_{A^!}$ (\cite[Proposition $3.5.6$]{dagx}), so applying the $A^!$-linear duality self-functor we have hence an equivalence on their ind-completions. \end{proof}

-\begin{remark} At first sight, \cite[Proposition $3.5.2$]{dagx} would seem to imply the need for some smallness assumption on $A^!$ in \cref{parag:koszul}.
+\begin{remark} At first sight, \cite[Proposition $3.5.2$]{dagx} seems to imply that, for \cref{parag:koszul} to hold, we need to assume that $A^!$ is small.
 Actually, this is not the case: the smallness is only needed in order to have an equivalence of \textit{functors} from $\Alg_{\Bbbk}^{\operatorname{sm}}$ to $\CatVinfty[1]$ between $\IndCoh^{\operatorname{L}}_{(-)}$ and $\RMod_{(-)^!}.$ Of course, if we do not assume our algebras to be small the tensor product does not preserve small modules, so the functor $\IndCohL_{(-)}$ is not even well-defined; yet, the \textit{point-wise} equivalence \eqref{equiv:koszuldualitymodules} still applies under our, milder, assumptions on $A$. \end{remark} We shall now equip $\IndCoh^{\operatorname{L}}_{A^!}$ with a $t$-structure using the following general recipe.

 \begin{lemma}[{\cite[Chapter IV, Lemma $1.2.4$]{studyindag1}}] Let $\scrC$ be a (non cocomplete) stable category, endowed with a $t$-structure.
 Then $\Ind(\scrC)$ carries a unique t-structure which is compatible with filtered colimits (i.e., such that truncation functors commute with filtered colimits), and for which the tautological inclusion $\scrC\subseteq\Ind(\scrC)$ is t-exact.
 Moreover: \begin{lemenum} \item The sub-categories $\Ind(\scrC)_{\geqslant0}$ and $\Ind(\scrC)_{\leqslant 0}$ are compactly generated by $\scrC_{\geqslant0}$ and $\scrC_{\leqslant0}$, respectively. \item Given any other stable category $\scrD$ equipped with a $t$-structure compatible with filtered colimits, any functor $F\colon\Ind(\scrC)\to\scrD$ is $t$-exact if and only if $\restr{F}{\scrC}$ is $t$-exact. \end{lemenum} \end{lemma}